Pagure/pagure/doc/configuration.rst

 CHECK_SESSION_IP
 ~~~~~~~~~~~~~~~~

-This configuration key allows to configure wether to check the user's IP
+This configuration key allows to configure whether to check the user's IP
 address when retrieving its session.
-This make things more secure but
+This makes things more secure but
-under certain setup it might not work (for example is there are proxies
+under certain setup it might not work (for example if there are proxies
 in front of the application).

 Defaults to: ``True``.